Now with over 40 years of piano teaching, I realize

 more than ever how essential the study of music is for all children.
-I often tell parents that I am not just teaching music to their children; I am instructing them in the development of skills which promote concentration on any of life’s tasks.
+I often tell parents that I am not just teaching music to their children; I am instructing them in the development of skills which promote concentration on all of life’s tasks.
 The skills one uses for piano playing tie together the child’s physical, mental and emotional capabilities unlike anything else done in life.
 Piano study teaches us how be more fully human.

 For most of my students, the time we spend together each week is the only time in their lives without distraction, where one-on-one I am able to teach them as individuals possessing unique abilities and needs.
 Having this kind of priceless opportunity is why I dedicate my life to the education of young people.

 “You were the only teacher I ever had who taught me how to study and that has made all the difference for me in college.” - Dr. Stuart Hui, class of 1993

 “You taught me a great lesson by always raising the bar a little higher after every accomplishment; this was a terrific life lesson.” - Lindsey Brown, class of 1993

 “Your teaching has changed my mind about the meaning of the word quality.” - Thank you to the many who have said this to me over the years!!

-It is my life’s calling to continue passing on the legacies and traditions of the great pianist/teachers with whom I was privileged to work.
+It is my life’s calling to continue passing on the legacies and traditions of the great pianist-teachers with whom I was privileged to work.
 Thank you for allowing me to share my passion for music and education with you through this website.